• Skip to primary navigation

 Generally speaking, SPF should be applied every two hours, however, many dermatologists say that if you’re staying indoors and/or not exposed to direct sunlight your SPF should remain effective.

 Personally, if I’m indoors I won’t reapply.
 If I’m out and about however, I always reapply after two hours.
-Mists are my preferred way of doing this, especially if I’m wearing makeup (click here to see my all-time favourite mist for reapplication).
+Mists are my preferred way of doing this, especially if I’m wearing makeup.

 Should I always use a separate SPF?